Ernie Lombardi

-Ernesto Natali Lombardi (April 6, 1908 – September 26, 1977), was an American professional baseball player.
+Ernesto Natali Lombardi (April 6, 1908 – September 26, 1977) was an American professional baseball player.
 He played in Major League Baseball (MLB) as a catcher for the Brooklyn Robins, Cincinnati Reds, Boston Braves, and New York Giants during a career that spanned 17 years, from 1931 through 1947.
-He had several nicknames, including "Schnozz", "Lumbago", "Bocci", "The Cyrano of the Iron Mask" and "Lom".
+He had several nicknames, including "Schnozz", "Lumbago", "Bocci", "the Cyrano of the Iron Mask", and "Lom".
 He was inducted into the National Baseball Hall of Fame in 1986.

 Baseball writer Bill James called Lombardi "the slowest man to ever play major league baseball well."
 Lombardi was an All-Star for seven seasons, he hit over .300 for ten seasons and finished his major league career with a .306 batting average despite infields playing very deep for the sloth-like baserunner.
 He is listed at 6'3" and 230 lbs, but he probably approached 300 lbs towards the end of his career.
 He was also known as a gentle giant, and this made him hugely popular among Cincinnati fans.

 Early life

-Lombardi grew up in Oakland.
+Lombardi was born and raised in Oakland, California.
 He attended McClymonds High School, the same school from which baseball star Frank Robinson and basketball star Bill Russell later graduated.